Activate Your Character Strengths: The Path to Authentic Happiness

 Let’s start with pleasures.

-Pleasures have sensory and emotional components like comfort, delight, ecstasy, excitement, and orgasm.
+Pleasures have sensory and emotional components like delight, ecstasy, excitement, and orgasm.

 1. Avoid Habituation of Pleasures